wso2/docs-choreo-dev/en/docs/references/upgrading-from-the-previous-version.md

 ## Step 2: Deploy the migrated components

-The migrated components are added to a project named `""` in the current Choreo version.
+The migrated components are added to a project named `DefaultProject-<OrgName>` in the current Choreo version.
 They are not deployed.

 You can deploy them after editing and testing then in the VS Code Editor as follows: